 Governor Mead was initially opposed to Medicaid expansion when he took office in 2011, but by 2013, he had begun exploring options for expansion of coverage, and by the end of 2014, he was a proponent of expanding Wyoming’s Medicaid program using a Section 1115 waiver to implement a state-specific version of expansion.

 In the fall of 2015, Governor Mead’s administration was working to obtain estimates from CMS regarding federal spending for Medicaid expansion in Wyoming, and Mead provided two versions of his 2016 budget to lawmakers.
 One version included Medicaid expansion, and the other didn’t, so that lawmakers could see the financial ramifications of continuing to reject Medicaid expansion.
-But lawmakers continued to reject Medicaid expansion in 2015.
+But lawmakers continued to reject Medicaid expansion.

 In 2016, Governor Mead tried again, including Medicaid expansion in his budget proposal.
 The Joint Appropriations Committee removed it, but Medicaid expansion supporters attempted to put it back in via a budget amendment.
 That effort failed, however, with only 10 senators voting in favor and 20 voting against it.
 Opposition in the House was even stronger, so Medicaid expansion proponents in the House didn’t attempt a budget amendment of their own.